LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 ## REQUIREMENT #1 = ONLY JOIN IF YOU ARE 18+

+- Before you can join any Path Wars campaign, you must be 18+.
+- If you are under 18, then I am afraid we cannot and will not let you play.
+- Most players will be in their 20s and do not want to play with children.
+- If you are under 18: PLEASE LEAVE THE DISCORD SERVER AND TELEGRAM GROUP.

 ## REQUIREMENT #2 = ONLY JOIN IF YOU CAN COMMIT TO MULTIPLE SESSIONS + SHOW UP TO SESSIONS + PLAY IN THE LONG TERM.

 ## REQUIREMENT #3 = ONLY JOIN IF YOU ARE COMFORTABLE WITH THE CONTENT GUIDE.